 Let me provide you with a few more statistics that would help in understanding the dimensions and the magnitude of this problem.

 In 2013, more than 360,000 Americans died as a result of uncontrolled hypertension and its consequences.
-Worldwide, uncontrolled high blood pressure has been the cause of an estimated 7.5 million deaths per year.
+Worldwide, uncontrolled high blood pressure is the cause of an estimated 7.5 million deaths per year.

 Benefits of lowering blood pressure and kidney disease